Your Home Buying Guide | Time line for Purchasing a Home on the North Shore Boston

 - Day 10 – End of inspection period.
 At this point you will decide to move forward to a purchase.
 If unexpected repairs or issues came up in inspection you may decide this house is not for you or you may negotiate for the seller to repair the items or compensate in monetary value.

-- Day 30-40 – Approximately 3 weeks after the Signed Purchase and Sale agreement (P&S) you will recieve a Mortgage Commitment from the lender.
+- Day 30-40 – Approximately 3 weeks after the Signed Purchase and Sale agreement (P&S) you will receive a Mortgage Commitment from the lender.
 This is a written letter stating that the lender will lend you the money to purchase the home.
 This commitment letter and date is very important and cannot be overlooked.
 During this time it is important to work closely with your lender to supply all their requested documents in a very timely manor.